Ersho/Simple-Vehicle-Detection/README.md

 # Vehicle Detection

-Check out the [writeup template](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+Check out the 'Write Up.pdf' for this project and use it as a starting point for creating your own writeup.

 The Project
 ---